What is a joint bank account?

 Without a power of attorney, your family members may have to go to court and ask to be named your loved one's conservator or guardian, which could be a slow and costly process, and could create tension between family members.

-Considerations of a Power of Attorney
+Considerations of a power of attorney

 - Potential for Mishandling of Affairs: The individual named as power of attorney is entrusted with acting in their loved one’s best interest, but sometimes, that responsibility can be exploited.
 That’s why it’s crucial to choose a trusted individual and thoroughly discuss the commitment beforehand.
 It’s also important to work with professionals, like a lawyer and financial advisor, to create a detailed power of attorney that explicitly states what the named individual can and cannot do on your loved one’s behalf.